 BCS now serves over 30,000 snacks and meals each year.
 Bi-monthly dinners, supported by City Market, regularly attract 60 parents, staff members, children, and relatives who cook and eat together, learning more about the meals we serve during the day and enjoying family style eating.
 Over 120 family members and community partners joined us for our annual Family Feast on November 16.
 Through our nutrition program we are able to see the many positive outcomes for children who are well fed in the hours they are at school.
 These include positive behavior, improved social interactions, energy for active play and daily outings, and growing interest in trying new foods.
 For children from homes where food is scarce, these effects are even more pronounced: fewer illnesses, better school attendance, lower anxiety about getting enough to eat, and the ability to regulate their eating based on cues from their bodies.
 When children know they are going to have enough to teat, they can begin to enjoy food.

-A gift of $15 allows us to send home enough for breakfast and lunch for 5 days.
-And additional $5.00 allows us to add fresh produce to the bag.
-A larger donation will help us make much needed upgrades to our kitchen so that Erinn can process and store more fresh produce to use throughout the winter and take better advantage of free produce from our neighbors at the Intervale.
+A gift of $20 allows us to send home a kit including ingredients and instructions to make a family meal for 6-8 people.
+Some popular kits are lasagna and salad, veggie pizza with greens, breakfast for dinner, or curried chic peas with rice and veggies.
+A larger donation will help us make much needed upgrades to our kitchen so that Erinn can process and store more fresh produce to use throughout the winter and take better advantage of free produce from our neighbors at the Intervale. ( You can use the donation Link at the bottom of this page)

 BCS continues to offer one of the county’s only sliding scales for tuition for full time child care.
 For 28 years we have been committed to supporting an economically diverse population by reducing co-pays for families receiving a child care subsidy and basing tuition on a family’s income.
 This support is especially important to families who make too much to qualify for a child care subsidy, and not enough to afford quality care, especially if they have more than one child.
 In 2012 over 70% of BCS families received tuition support so that they could access full time care for their children.